AniSkywalker/Skywalkers/README.md

 # Donations
 Love what we’re building?
 Help fuel our X-Wing engines and keep the signals flying:

-You can donate here: https://buy.stripe.com/8x2dR9cqN3ci5x6dI0eAg00
+You can set up a monthly donation here: https://buy.stripe.com/8x2dR9cqN3ci5x6dI0eAg00 Or
+You can buy me a coffee: https://coff.ee/aniskywalker

 ## Contact
 May the trends be ever in your favour.